cyriljazra/cyriljazra.github.io/_posts/2020-06-02-Mergesort.markdown

   Suppose we want to sort the following array of numbers: [5, 2, 4, 7, 1, 3, 2, 6].

-  The merge sort algorithm is recursive, so what it says is: divide this list into two sorted arrays (each of length half the original array), and then merge them such that you get a sorted array.
+  The merge sort algorithm is recursive, so what it does is: divide this list into two sorted arrays (each of length half the original array), and then merge them such that you get a sorted array.

-  Here's the pseudocode:
+  Here's the pseudocode: (A is the array we are sorting, p is the index of the start of the array, and r is the last index)
   {% highlight pseudo %}
   Mergesort(A, p, r)
     q = (p + r)/2